lukaslehner/covid19policytrackers/index.md

     - Data format: csv data, html charts
     - By [@Apple](https://twitter.com/Apple)

-## 10. Politics, Elections, Media, Violent Conflict
+## 10. Politics, Elections, Policy Making

 - [Global overview of COVID-19: Impact on elections](https://www.idea.int/news-media/multimedia-reports/global-overview-covid-19-impact-elections)
     - Focus: compiles a list of elections postponed due to the outbreak of COVID-19 and of elections held despite the outbreak.